Charles-Bryan/Coursera-Data_Cleaning_Project/data/UCI HAR Dataset/README.txt

-There are two scripts that can be used in the project: Loading Data.R and run_analysis.R
+There are two scripts that can be used in the project located in the ./Scripts/ folder: Loading Data.R and run_analysis.R

 Loading Data.R          This program is used to download the UCI HAR Dataset from the following link:
                         https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip